 Our newsletter Heartland News is published bimonthly.
-The November-December issue† was mailed November 27.† The deadline for the January-February† issue is January 15.† The January-February issue will be mailed January 22.
+The deadline for the May-June issue is June 10 The March-April will be mailed March 26.

 I mailed out packets of sale bills to all the directors as well as these club members to post in feed stores and convenience stores in the area.
-A big THANK YOU to:† Brandon Brown, John E. Christner, Jr., Don Colson, Jim Colson, Carl & Kathy Gander, John Gray, Cindy Hoffman & Joe Twombly, Andy Johnson, Orin Jones, David Lehmer, Ty Lord, Jack Lutes, Mark Wheeler, Randy Winterbower, and Mike Wray.† If you would like a packet of sale bills to pass out in your area, let me know.
+A big THANK YOU to: Brandon Brown, John E. Christner, Jr., Don Colson, Jim Colson, Carl & Kathy Gander, John Gray, Cindy Hoffman & Joe Twombly, Andy Johnson, Orin Jones, David Lehmer, Ty Lord, Jack Lutes, Mark Wheeler, Randy Winterbower, and Mike Wray’

-I want to thank these club members for posting information to Craigslist:† Ted and Janice Golka, Roger Graham, and Scott Gray who posted information to 12 different cities/areas in Kansas and Missouri.
+I want to thank these club members for posting information to Craigslist: Ted and Janice Golka, Roger Graham, and Scott Gray who posted information to 12 different cities/areas in Kansas and Missouri.
 Scott also posted the auction information to a poultry forum.
+Roy Shideler and Krissy Priddy got the information posted to Facebook.
+You efforts paid off we had 146 new buyers at the auction!!

 To Contact Us: